 Help at animal sanctuary in Germany in exchange for food and accommodation

-The Ziegenhain Gnadenbrothof needs (travel) Volunteers!
+The Ziegenhain Gnadenbrothof needs (travel) volunteers

-Volunteer at an animal sanctuary in Germany โ€“ Our project has already existed for 33 years and has developed to the present day with the help of many people who have really taken responsibility, both over many years and for a few months.
-The animals living here used to be in peril, which is why they have now got their place here with us!
-Only when people like you show real commitment and take responsibility, all of these animals can lead a beautiful life.
+Our project has existed for 33 years and has developed to the present day with the help of many people who have taken responsibility, both over many years and for a few months.
+The animals living here used to be in peril, which is why they have now got their place here with us.
+Only when people like you show real commitment and take responsibility can these animals lead a better life.

 THERE IS NOTHING GOOD UNLESS YOU DO IT!!!

 Currently, there are 46 animals living on the Ziegenhain Gnadenbrothof.
-They were all lucky enough to find a place with us due to a variety of circumstances.ย Some were brought in by their “owners” and some by people who noticed their threatening situation.ย We also found some ourselves or we were called for help.ย We receive requests every day to take in animals, especially large animals, but can only let as many animals live on the Gnadenbrothof as we manage to care for.
-We often have very special animals and need to provide medical treatment, which often means a sudden need of 1000de euros and other expenses.
+They were lucky enough to find a place with us due to a variety of circumstances.
+Some were brought in by their โ€œownersโ€, some by people who noticed their threatening situation, and some were found by us or we were called for help.
+We receive requests every day to take in animals, especially large animals, but we can only care for as many animals as we can manage and finance together.

 Our mission

-• Andreaโ€™s job is to bring all the money together,
+• Gnadenbrothof Ziegenhain volunteer looking after a white horseAndreaโ€™s job is to bring all the money together.

-• Siggi’s job is to do all the bookkeeping,
+• Siggi’s job is to do all the bookkeeping.

 The daily routine

-• 10 horses,
+• 10 horses

-• 4 sheep,
+• 4 sheep

-• 4 pigs,
+• 4 pigs

-• 7 dogs,
+• 7 dogs

-• 4 cats,
+• 4 cats

-• 2 geese,
+• 2 geese

-• 3 chickens and 1 rooster,
+• 3 chickens and 1 rooster

-• 2 rabbits and
+• 2 rabbits

-• 2 goldfish.
+• 2 goldfish

 Tasks

-More information
+More information from the host

 • 1) to do justice to all animals permanently

-• 3) to be able to cure an illness or
+• 3) to help treat illness

 Benefits